mtakeshi1/mazechallenge/README.md

 - Customize the runners in the : Configuration file you can specify:
   - pizel size: so that you can see more or better
   - Screensize
+  - FPS to control the speed of the simulation
   - some more
   - Choose what example mazes are run so that you can try and test/debug better.